marcohc/android-clean-architecture/README.md

 Usage
 -----

-Take a look on the sample app
+Take a look on the sample app or check the diagram:

+![screenshot][1]

 Compatibility
 -------------